project-spinoza/ontology/README.md

 `java -jar target/ontology-v1.0-jar-with-dependencies.jar tweets.txt ontologies.json`

 #### Result
-The final result will be stored in `results.txt` file, at root directory of project
+The final result will be stored in `results.txt` file, at root directory of project.